-The idea didn''t go over very well with the public.
+The idea didn't go over very well with the public.
 Darwin was so embarrassed by the ridicule he received that the swimming-bear passage was removed from later editions of the book.

-Scientists now know that Darwin had the right idea but the wrong animal: instead of looking at bears, he should have instead been looking at cows and hippopotamuses.
+Scientists now know that Darwin had the right idea but the wrong animal: Instead of looking at bears, he should have instead been looking at cows and hippopotamuses.

 The story of the origin of whales is one of evolution's most fascinating tales and one of the best examples scientists have of natural selection.

+To understand the origin of whales, it's necessary to have a basic understanding of how natural selection works.
 Natural selection can change a species in small ways, causing a population to change color or size over the course of several generations.
 This is called "microevolution."

-Using evolution as their guide and knowing how natural selection works, biologists knew that the transition of early whales from land to water occurred in a series of predictable steps.
+Take the example of whales — using evolution as their guide and knowing how natural selection works, biologists knew that the transition of early whales from land to water occurred in a series of predictable steps.
 The evolution of the blowhole, for example, might have happened in the following way: